 X = alphanumeric character

 Size: denotes maximum number of characters which are allowed in the field.
-“V” represents a decimal.
+“V” represents an assumed decimal point.

 Position: identifies the starting position of each field in record.
 E.g. Position 23 denotes that the first character of the field is located in the 23rd character position of the 80 character record.
-Numerics must be right justified and zero- filled, while alphabetics and alphanumerics are to be left justified and blanked.
+Numeric must be right justified and zero- filled, while alphabetic and alphanumeric fields are to be left justified and blanked.

 Daily Notice